jjmackow/OS-issues/html/modules/contrib/blazy/docs/README.md

 # ABOUT BLAZY
-Provides integration with bLazy to lazy load and multi-serve images to save bandwidth and server requests.
+Provides integration with bLazy and or Intersection Observer API to lazy load and multi-serve images to save bandwidth and server requests.
 The user will have faster load times and save data usage if they don't browse the whole page.

 ## REQUIREMENTS
 1. bLazy library: